9th8/up-to-date-real-world-haskell/19-error-handling.md

 ```

 This way, we can print out a nice message if there is an error in the
 calculations.
-It\'s nicer than having the program crash with a division
+It's nicer than having the program crash with a division
 by zero error, for sure.

 ### Selective Handling of Exceptions